tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 But the Joker?

-That wasn’t a card.
+That wasn’t an Overseer.

-That was a *mistake.*

-A wild card.
+That was a *mistake.* A wild card.
 A wandering error.
-A monster so fractured it couldn’t be shuffled back into the Deck.
+A monster so fractured it couldn’t be shuffled into the Deck without breaking the whole thing in two.

 There weren’t supposed to be any because there *couldn’t be.*